 Limited Clients.
 Proven Results.

-Practicing law in Ohio since 2003, Domestic Violence Defense Attorney Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Oakwood, Ohio.
-Call and speak with Robert about your case.
-Even if Domestic Violence Defense Law Firm Stiefvater Law, LLC is not currently accepting new clients, our Domestic Violence Lawyers will provide a free domestic violence consultation.
+Domestic Violence Defense Attorney Robert Stiefvater has been practicing law in Ohio since 2003.
+He has a proven track record of successfully defending Oakwood domestic violence cases.
+Call Robert about your case.
+Even if our Domestic Violence Defense Law Firm is not currently accepting new clients, a Domestic Violence Attorney will discuss your case with you and answer your questions.